 And what is amazing about these simple laws is that when they are followed the free market springs up.
 In other words, freedom and liberty automatically leads to wealth.
 Conversely, the expansion of the State (the opposite of freedom and liberty) automatically leads to poverty and oppression.

-Back during the days of the War of Independence economics was just getting started (Adam Smith didn't publish Wealth of Nations until 1776).
-Unfortunately, in some ways, it's gone way backwards.
+Back during the days of the First War of Independence economics was just getting started (Adam Smith didn't publish Wealth of Nations until 1776).
+Unfortunately, in some ways, the field has gone way backwards.

-But it was noticed that when those two simple laws were followed, material wealth followed.
+But it was noticed that when those two simple laws were followed, material (and indeed spiritual) wealth followed.
 And it was based, of course, on people having a good character, i.e., not stealing, being honest, not murdering.

 Economics does not exist by itself.
 It is connected to Political Science and Law and Religion (those who think we are going to get rid of religion, and liberty and freedom can survive without it, are deluding themselves).